 Rapid Diagnostic Clinics are now situated at Guy’s Hospital (Southwark), Princess Royal University Hospital (Orpington) and Queen Elizabeth Hospital (Woolwich).
-To date the RDC clinics have seen over 5500 patients.

 Referral Forms on DXS